IBS – Getting Help!

 It is never too late to get help with bowel problems.
 Just because you have put up with it for years does not mean that nothing can be done.
-If your problem is restricting your day-to day activities you should seek help.
+If your problem is restricting your day-to day activities you should read this book.
 Some people only cope by never going out, or by not eating at all if they are going out.

 Some problems should lead you to seek urgent medical attention,not as fast as an emergency, but as soon as possible in working hours:

 - Blood in or on your bowel motions.
 This might be bright red fresh blood, or dark red (partly digested) blood.

 - A sudden or unexplained change in your usual bowel habit.